ecaron/home-rower-game/README.md

 After you've installed [Node](https://nodejs.org/en/download/), then just download this package and run `npm install`.

 ### *Operating System Support*
 This application has only been tested on Linux.
-That said, the only complicated piece is using [SerialPort](https://serialport.io/) to talk to the WaterRower, and that's been thoroughly tested on Windows and Mac.
+That said, the only complicated piece is using [SerialPort](https://serialport.io/), and that's been thoroughly tested on Windows and Mac.

 If you follow the [Installing SerialPort](https://serialport.io/docs/guide-installation#installation-special-cases) documentation, that'll cover the nuances to get this to run.

-You'll also want to make sure the user running this app has read & write permissions to the WaterRower's port (such as /dev/ttyACM0).
+You'll also want to make sure the user running this app has read & write permissions to the rowing machine's USB port (such as /dev/ttyACM0).

 ### Running On Startup